Geographers' A–Z Map Company: Technological developments (1990s-2010s)

 Unix computers were introduced to the drawing process in 1991, later to be replaced by Windows PCs.
-Computer-aided design (CAD) manufacturing (CAM) accelerated the pace of map publication.
+Computer-aided design (CAD) and computer-aided manufacturing (CAM) accelerated the pace of map publication.
 The first electronic street map of London appeared on CD-ROM in 1996.
 Another five years later, a range of maps were launched for personal digital assistants (PDAs) and mobile phones running Windows Pocket PC.
 The company launched a London A-Z street map app for smartphones running Symbian in 2005 and for iPhones three years later.
 In 2006 appeared the first satellite navigation to include A-Z London street maps.

 Following a peak in sales during 2005, the significant technological developments in the industry saw the increased availability of free mapping and satellite navigation, and the demand for paper production rapidly declined – ultimately resulting in the company's restructuring in 2013.
 In the mid-2010s, Geographers' A–Z Map Company was producing digital data used by charities like London's Air Ambulance, public organisations, and private business.